 Records should be available as long as the business needs them. it is very important to know how each type of record should be archived.

 4- Create and implement a records policy

 This is crucial for preserving record control and being compliant.
 For record management, each industry needs to adhere to a set of laws and regulations.
 Begin by identifying these industry and country-specific rules, and then create a records retention timeline.

 5- Recording, tracking, and monitoring

 You must guarantee that you have complete history and control over the lifespan of a record.
 This is readily accomplished through the use of technology that allows you to know where documents are maintained, who has access to them, and so on.

 6- Use software

 We live in a world where technology plays a significant part in how businesses prosper.
-Using RIM software allows you to govern and manage records digitally, automate retention regulations, regulate access, and so on.
+Using RIM software allows you to govern and manage records digitally, automate maintenance regulations, regulate access, and so on.

 Consider this a must-do step to improve your records keeping.